-Submit one original (1) bound copy, and one (1) electronic CD copy of the response.
-The City will not accept Fax and CD copies as an alternative to the paper or electronic e-mail copy submittal.
-If a CD or fax version is delivered to the City, the paper or electronic e-mail copy will be the only official version accepted by the City.
-Delivery is to the location specified on Page 2, Table 2.
+Submit one (1) original unbound, (3) bound copies, and one (1) electronic CD copy of the response.
+The City will not accept Fax and CD copies as originals in lieu of paper or electronic e-mail copy submittals.
+If a CD or fax version is delivered to the City, the paper or electronic e-mail copy will still be the only official version accepted by the City.

-a.
-Hard-copy responses should be in a sealed box or envelope marked and addressed with the City contact person name, the solicitation title and number.
-If submittals are not marked, the Proposer has risks of the response being misplaced and not properly delivered.

-- b.
-The Submittal may be hand-delivered or otherwise be received by the Program Administrator at the address provided, by the submittal deadline.
+- a.
+Hard-copy responses should be in a sealed box or envelope, clearly marked and addressed with the City contact person's name, the solicitation title and number.
+If submittals are not clearly marked, the Proposer risks the response being misplaced and not properly delivered or date/time stamped. - b.
+The Submittal may be hand-delivered or otherwise be received by the Procurement Contact at the address provided, by the submittal deadline.
 Delivery errors will result without careful attention to the proper address. - c.
-Please do not use plastic or vinyl binders or folders.
-The City prefers simple, stapled paper copies.
-If a binder or folder is essential due to the size of your submission, you use fully 100% recycled stock.
-Such binders are available from Keeney's Office Supply at 425-285-0541 or Complete Office Solutions at 206-628-0059.
+Do not use plastic or vinyl binders or folders.
+The City encourages you to use fully 100% recycled stock.

-Electronic Submittal.
+7.8 Electronic Submittal.

-The City allows and will accept an electronic submittal, in lieu of an official paper submittal.
+The City prefers an electronic submittal in lieu of an official paper submittal.

 - a.
-The electronic submittal is e-mailed to the City contact (see page 2), by the deadline (Procurement Schedule, Table 1, Page 1 or as otherwise amended). - b.
+The electronic submittal is e-mailed to the Procurement Contact (see page 2), by the submittal deadline (Procurement Schedule, Table 1, Page 1 or as otherwise amended). - b.
 Title the e-mail so it won't be lost in an e-mail stream. - c.
-Any risks associated are borne by the Proposer. - d.
-The City e-mail system will allow documents up to 20 Megabytes. - e.
+Any risks associated with an electronic submittal are borne by the Proposer. - d.
+The City's e-mail system will typically allow documents up to 20 Megabytes. - e.
 If the Proposer also submits a hard-copy, the hard copy has precedence.